raatmarien/TopDownShooter/README.md

 ###Build instructions

 I have only tested it on Linux so far.
-To build it from source you will need [SFML](http://www.sfml-dev.org/download.php), [Box2D](http://box2d.org/).
-Both are available in a package on Ubuntu and make.
+To build it from source you will need [SFML](http://www.sfml-dev.org/download.php), [Box2D](http://box2d.org/) and make.
+Both are available in a package on Ubuntu.

 ###Build instructions for Ubuntu

 First move to the directory where you've downloaded the project.
 To do this execute:
 `cd /Path/To/The/Project/`

 `sudo apt-get install libsfml-dev libbox2d-dev`